It turns out that not all trends are cyclical. Cash? Check? Like it or not, these forms of payment are going the way of the abacus and the typewriter.

 Don’t forget to ask about how trust accounting is handled.
 Most credit card processors deposit funds into the same account from which they withdraw the transaction fee, which can land a law firm in serious trouble.

 Although this practice isn’t a big deal for non-legal companies, if the account in question is a legal client’s trust account, then the transaction fee has just been paid by the client, not the lawyer.
 Even if you act quickly to transfer the amount from your operating account, you’ve technically already accessed client funds.

 To avoid these issues, legal-specific processors like Tabs3Pay are set up to deposit charge funds into the trust account and withdraw transaction fees from the operating account.
 We also protect you from similar issues with voids and chargebacks.

 Likewise, we can handle your firm having more than one client trust account.
 After all, we’ve designed our software specifically for lawyers!

 Craft your own approach

 Tabs3Pay is part of Tabs3 Software, which means that if you want to sidestep double data entry by having your accounting seamlessly update with new payments, you can.
-With flat rate options and no monthly fees, you can find an approach that works for your firm.
+With flat rate options and more, you can find an approach that works for your firm.

 Visit our site to learn more about the benefits of Tabs3Pay.